 Elections to the Board of Directors and consultative vote on the compensation report

-As in the previous year, the Board of Directors will put the compensation report to the Annual General Meeting for a consultative vote.
-It contains the basic principles governing the compensation of the Board of Directors and Executive Board, as well as the reporting on compensation in 2011.
+The Board of Directors will also put the compensation report to the Annual General Meeting for a consultative vote.
+It contains the basic principles governing the compensation of the Board of Directors and Executive Board, as well as the reporting on compensation in 2010.

-The annual report 2011 can be accessed via the following link:
+The annual report 2010 and the financial report 2010 can be accessed via the following link:

 Nationale Suisse is an innovative, international and independent Swiss insurance group providing first-rate risk and pension solutions in non-life and life business as well as a growing number of tailored specialty lines products.
-Consolidated gross premiums came to CHF 1.5 billion in 2011.
-The Group comprises the parent company and about 20 subsidiaries and branch offices for focused product lines in Switzerland, Italy, Spain, Germany, Belgium, Liechtenstein, Malaysia, Latin America and Turkey.
-The headquarters of Swiss National Insurance Company Ltd are in Basel.
-Nationale Suisse is listed on the SIX Swiss Exchange (NATN).
-On 31 December 2011, the Group employed 1 874 staff (full-time equivalents).
+Consolidated gross premiums came to CHF 1.8 billion (2010).
+The Group comprises the parent company and about 20 subsidiaries with focused product lines in Switzerland, Italy, Spain, Germany, Belgium, Liechtenstein, Malaysia and Latin America.

 Disclaimer and exclusion of liability

-The purpose of this press release is to inform the public about certain events or developments arising from the company's business.
-The information published in this article is not an advertisement, offer or recommendation to engage in transactions involving securities or other products of Nationale Suisse or any other type of transaction.
-This press release may contain certain forward-looking statements.
-Even if these forward-looking statements reflect the opinion and expectations of Nationale Suisse, a number of risks, uncertainties and other important factors may lead to actual developments and results differing strongly from the expectations of Nationale Suisse.
-It is pointed out expressly that the statements and projections contained in this press release are selective in nature.
-Nationale Suisse provides no guarantee, either explicitly or implicitly, regarding the accuracy and completeness of the statements and forecasts published in this press release.
-Neither Nationale Suisse nor its executive bodies or senior managers accept any liability for any damage or losses arising directly or indirectly from the use of this press release.
-Unless otherwise provided by applicable binding law Nationale Suisse is under no obligation to update or amend the statements contained in this press release, be it in response to new information, future events or any other reasons.
+This press release is intended to inform the general public about particular events and developments related to the business performance of the company.
+The information contained does not constitute a solicitation, an offer or a recommendation for transactions concerning financial instruments or other products of Nationale Suisse or any other type of legal transaction.
+This press release may contain forward-looking statements.
+While these forward-looking statements reflect the outlook and expectations of Nationale Suisse, a number of risks, uncertainties and other important factors can lead to actual developments and results significantly deviating from the expectations of Nationale Suisse.
+Attention is furthermore explicitly drawn to the fact that statements and projections contained in this press release by nature may be selective.
+Nationale Suisse neither implicitly nor explicitly makes representation or provides warranty for the correctness and completeness of statements and projections contained in this press release.
+Neither Nationale Suisse nor its directors, officers and members of its management assume liability for damages or losses which may directly or indirectly arise from the use of information contained in this press release.
+Unless in cases in which it is obliged to do so by mandatory legislation, Nationale Suisse is under no obligation to revise or change its forward-looking statements to take account of new information, future events or for any other reason.

-Updated post-publication information is available on our website www.nationalesuisse.com.
-You may find further details and forecasts about the business of Nationale Suisse there.
+Updated information will be available on our website www.nationalesuisse.ch as of the date of publication.
+This may include further details and projections concerning the business performance of Nationale Suisse.